How Rapid Detox Works

 Drug Detox

-Drug detox is still part of the process, but it isn’t much of an extreme procedure compared to rapid detox.
-The drug detox will typically last around 3 days, where a health professional staff will provide you with comfortable lodging, nutritious meals, and medications to ensure a safe and comfortable time during the peak of withdrawal.
+Regular detox is still part of the process, but it isn’t much of an extreme procedure compared to rapid detox.
+The regular detox will typically last a few days, and a health professional will provide you with comfortable lodging, nutritious meals, and medications to ensure a safe and comfortable time during the peak of withdrawal.

 It is normal to expect some discomfort during this time because the body is getting back to its usual state prior to substance use disorder.
-You may experience nausea, vomiting, fatigue, and flu-like symptoms during drug detox.
-Once the body stabilizes after the drug detox period, you may proceed towards the treatment proper.
+Our medical providers can prescribe comfort medications to combat the potential for nausea, vomiting, fatigue, and flu-like symptoms during drug detox.
+Once the body stabilizes after the drug detox period, you may proceed towards the inpatient or outpatient treatment experience.

-Following drug detox, it is essential to have a formal treatment process to help you address the root cause of addiction.
-The reasons why addiction forms are different for people, and why treatment options should be varied as well.
-In Sunshine Behavioral Health centers, the following treatment programs are available:
+Following regular detox, it is essential to have a formal treatment process to help you address the root cause of addiction.
+Sunshine Behavioral Health centers offer individualized treatment options, such as:

 Aftercare

-Some of the aftercare options that are available in Sunshine Behavioral Health centers include the following:
+Some of the aftercare options that are available through Sunshine Behavioral Health centers include the following:

 • One-on-one or group counseling sessions